-HONORS SOCIAL STUDIES IGRADE 9LENGTH 36 WEEKS1 CREDITPREREQUISITE:B OR HIGHER IN SS 8 OR HONORS SS 8 & TEACHER RECOMMENDATIONThe Honors Social Studies I course will parallel the content of Social Studies I with added components.Students will be expected to use critical thinking to complete projects that focus on content, collaboration,communication, and creativity.Additional course requirements will include a community service project,a midterm exam, a final exam, summer reading, and in-class reading of novels.
+PREREQUISITE: B OR HIGHER IN SS 8 OR HONORS SS 8 & TEACHER RECOMMENDATION

+The Honors Social Studies I course will parallel the content of Social Studies I with added components.

+Students will be expected to use critical thinking to complete projects that focus on content, collaboration, communication, and creativity.
+Additional course requirements will include a community service project, a midterm exam, a final exam, and in-class reading of novels.